-After the approval of a Commitment Plan, in order to make clear what kinds of specific acts could have an adverse effect on free and fair competition and to ensure the transparency of the application of the law related to Commitment Procedures, the JFTC shall publicly announce a summary of the Approved Commitment Plan, a summary of the Suspected Violation related to such approval, and other matters as necessary.
-It shall be noted to such public announcement that the JFTC has not recognized a violation of the Antimonopoly Act to have taken place.
+After the approval of a Commitment Plan, in order to make clear what kinds of specific acts could have an adverse effect on free and fair competition and to ensure the transparency and the predictability regarding the enforcement of the law related to Commitment Procedures, the JFTC shall announce in public an overview of the Approved Commitment Plan, an overview of the Suspected Violation related to such approval, and other necessary matters.
+It shall be noted to such public announcement that the JFTC has not determined a violation of the Antimonopoly Act to have taken place.

-In principle, no such public announcement shall be made when the JFTC has dismissed an Application for Commitment Approval or rescinded the approval of a Approved Commitment Plan, or the Applicant has withdrawn its Application for Commitment Approval, since the investigation conducted prior to the Notification of Commitment Procedures will resume.
+In principle, no such public announcement shall be made when the JFTC has dismissed an Application for Commitment Approval or rescinded the approval of an Approved Commitment Plan, or the Applicant has withdrawn its Application for Commitment Approval, since the investigation made prior to the Notice of Commitment Procedures will resume.
+12. Relationship of procedures conducted prior to migration to Commitment Procedures(1) Exercise of investigatory authority pursuant to Article 47 of the Antimonopoly Act after migration to Commitment Procedures

-12. Relationship to procedures conducted prior to migration to Commitment Procedures (1) Exercise of investigatory authority pursuant to Article 47 of the Antimonopoly Act after migration to Commitment Procedures
+It is not prohibited by law for the JFTC to make an investigation to confirm the facts of the matter as necessary for taking Legal Measure, including the exercise of its investigatory authority pursuant to the provisions of Article 47 of the Antimonopoly Act or seeking voluntary testimony, even after the JFTC found that it would be appropriate to initiate Commitment Procedures and issued a Notice of Commitment Procedures.
+Having said that, in order to facilitate the smooth implementation of Commitment Procedures, the JFTC shall not, in principle, make any investigation of the Notified Enterprise to confirm the facts of the matter as necessary for taking Legal Measure against that enterprise during the period before the dispositions related to the Application for Commitment Approval.

-It is not prohibited by law for the JFTC to conduct an investigation to confirm the facts of the matter as necessary for taking Legal Measure, including the exercise of its investigatory authority under the provisions of Article 47 of the Antimonopoly Act or seeking voluntary testimony, even after the JFTC found that it would be appropriate to initiate Commitment Procedures and issued a Notification of Commitment Procedures.
-Having said that, in order to facilitate the smooth implementation of Commitment Procedures, the JFTC shall not, in principle, conduct any investigation of the Notified Enterprise to confirm the facts of the matter as necessary for taking Legal Measure against that enterprise during the period before the dispositions related to the Application for Commitment Approval.
+However, in cases such as when, in the approval of the Commitment Plan following the Notice of Commitment Procedures, (i) the JFTC has a firm belief that there are grounds for dismissal of the Commitment Plan and it is expected that the Applicant will not submit sufficient prima facie evidence and other materials, or (ii) it is not possible to secure the voluntary cooperation of the Applicant's trading partners and others for the JFTC's confirmation of facts and interviews, then even during the period before the dispositions related to the Application for Commitment Approval, the JFTC may make an investigation to confirm the facts of the matter as necessary for purposes of taking Legal Measure.

-However, in cases such as when, in the approval of the Commitment Plan following the Notification of Commitment Procedures, (i) the JFTC has a firm belief that there are grounds for dismissal of the Commitment Plan and it is expected that the Applicant will not submit sufficient prima facie evidence and other materials, or (ii) it is not possible to secure the voluntary cooperation of the Applicant's trading partners and others for the JFTC's confirmation of facts and interviews, then even during the period before the dispositions related to the Application for Commitment Approval, the JFTC may conduct an investigation to confirm the facts of the matter as necessary for purposes of taking Legal Measure.
+(2) Notice of hearing of opinions after commencement to Commitment Procedures From the time when the JFTC has issued Notice of Commitment Procedures through the dispositions related to the Application for Commitment Approval, the JFTC shall not, in principle, issue a Notice of hearing of opinions to the Notified Enterprise, although such notice is not prohibited by law.

-- (2) Notification of Hearing after migration to Commitment Procedures - From the time when the JFTC has issued Notification of Commitment Procedures through the dispositions related to the Application for Commitment Approval, the JFTC shall not, in principle, issue a Notification of Hearing to the Notified Enterprise, although such notification is not prohibited by law. - (3) Handling of materials submitted by the enterprise in Commitment Procedures As described under (1) above, the JFTC shall not, in principle, conduct an investigation to confirm the facts of the matter as necessary to take Legal Measure against the Notified Enterprise during the period before the disposition related to the Application for Commitment Approval.
+(3) Treatment of materials submitted by the enterprise in Commitment Procedures As described under (1) above, the JFTC shall not, in principle, make an investigation to confirm the facts of the matter as necessary to take Legal Measure against the Notified Enterprise during the period before the disposition related to the Application for Commitment Approval.